-Huel brings its nutrition bars to the U.S. – TechCrunch
+Huel brings its nutrition bars to the US – TechCrunch

 The company, which has been selling the bars in Europe for a while, is launching with two flavors in the U.S.: chocolate and salted caramel.

-The bars contain 27 vitamins and minerals and are 200 calories a piece.
+The bars contain 27 vitamins and minerals and are 200 calories apiece.
 Huel is selling the bars online for now at $28 per-box of 15 bars.

-The bars are made using oat flour, rolled oats, pea and brown rice proteins, cocoa powder, coconut, date syrup, flaxseed and a blend of vitamins and minerals, which the company adds to its mixture.
+The bars are made using oat flour, rolled oats, pea and brown rice proteins, cocoa powder, coconut, date syrup, flax seed and a blend of vitamins and minerals, which the company adds to its mixture.

-To date the company has sold over 50 million shakes, powders, or bars in 80 countries around the world.
+To date the company has sold more than 50 million shakes, powders or bars in 80 countries around the world.

-“As Huel has continued its rapid growth in the United States, with millions of meals from our powders and Ready-to-drinks being enjoyed from coast to coast, we are proud to introduce the Huel Bar to the U.S. marketplace,” said Julian Hearn, CEO and co-founder of Huel.
+“As Huel has continued its rapid growth in the United States, with millions of meals from our powders and ready-to-drinks being enjoyed from coast to coast, we are proud to introduce the Huel Bar to the U.S. marketplace,” said Julian Hearn, CEO and co-founder of Huel.
 “We have created a truly unique bar that not only tastes great but provides the important nutrition you need between meals or on-the-go.”

 Huel’s bars enter a crowded market where nutritional supplements and meal replacements are big business.
-In 2017, Kelloggs bought the RxBar for $600 million and the acquisition has proven to be a huge boon for the company — boosting sales as cereal sales decline.
+In 2017, Kellogg’s bought RxBar for $600 million and the acquisition has proven to be a huge boon for the company — boosting sales as cereal sales decline.

-Soylent, the startup darling that rejuvenated the meal replacement market in the U.S. with a new formulation and a pitch to silicon valley’s coders, is also making snack bars.
+Soylent, the startup darling that rejuvenated the meal-replacement market in the U.S. with a new formulation and a pitch to Silicon Valley’s coders, is also making snack bars.